 Project Overview

-The main goal of the project is for EIP to support a phased migration of EIP loans to a new finance system (NFS) powered by Oracle’s OFSLL product Migration period begins after NFS go-live and ends in 6 months or possibly sooner after all EIP loans have been migrated.and support CLUB orders.
+The main goal of the project is for EIP to support a phased migration of EIP loans to a new finance system (NFS) powered by Oracle’s OFSLL product.
+Migration period begins after NFS go-live and ends in 6 months or possibly sooner after all EIP loans have been migrated.

 Teams Involved

-EIP would be interfacing with the following teams for application and data integration.
+EIP would be interfacing with the following teams/systems for application and data integration.